yaikobzeray/dev-journal/activity_log.md

 Implemented debounce and throttle utility functions from scratch.
 Used debounce for search input.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Friday, 10 May 2024 — Entry 2

+Explored Terraform for GCP infrastructure as code.
+Much better than clicking through the console.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*